MBieleke/maikbieleke-com/content/en/event/2022_Tuebingen/index.md

 #   postcode: '94305'
 #   country: United States

-summary: Invited talk in the research seminar of Prof. Dr. Caterina Gawrilow at the University of Tuebingen (Department of Psychology, Chair of School Psychology)
+summary: Invited talk at the research seminar of Prof. Dr. Caterina Gawrilow (Department of Psychology, Chair of School Psychology)
 abstract: In this talk, I presented the latest research on the self-control strategy of if-then planning.
 A first focus was on research examining if-then planning effects in the domain of sports.
 A second focus was on individual differences in the propensity to engage in if-then planning.
-In the final part of the talk, if-then planning was charatcerized as an important guiding signal for regulating effort.
+In the final part of the talk, I characterized if-then planning as an important guiding signal for regulating effort.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.